ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/01_manifest_kustimize.md

 !!! tip "Doc"
     Use `kubectl explain deployment.spec.template.spec` to see the details of the field `deployment.spec.template.spec`

-!!! tip "Multiple src in single Manifest"
+!!! tip "Multiple src in single YAML Manifest"
     Use a line of `---` to separate the resources